-I used the Google Pixel Slate as my only work computer through the month of December.
+I used the Google Pixel Slate as my only work computer for one month.
 I put my Windows and Mac OS machines away and didn’t touch them for the duration of the experiment.
 Whatever I had to do, whether personal or work-related, it was done with the Google Pixel Slate (or my smartphone).

 What we’re focusing on

 Putting a Chromebook against a traditional computer can be a bit of an unfair competition.
 There are Windows, Mac OS, and Linux computers in every price range, and the same can be said about Chromebooks.